dlguswo333/dlguswo333.github.io/markdown/2026/08-03-en-I-built-android-app-with-capacitorjs.md

 ![tisensible-screenshots](/img/2026-08-03-en-I-built-android-app-with-capacitorjs/tisensible-screenshots.webp)

-This app is nothing revolutionary; it simply provides a magnetic compass and a speedometer using your phone's sensors.\
+This app is nothing revolutionary; it simply provides a magnetic compass and a speedometer using your phone's sensors.

 The motivation to build this ordinary sensor app is that there are hardly any apps on Google Play Store that are not filled with excessive ads.\
 So *tiSensible* does not have any ad as of now.
 But things can change.

-If you want to try it (thank you) you can download APK files from the GitHub release page, and the code is visible to all.\
+If you want to try it (thank you) you can download APK files from the GitHub release page, and the code is visible to all.

 Sorry but I did not publish it on Google Play Store.
 Google keeps asking developers to comply with more and more requirements, and I think that is one of the reasons why developers add ads to their apps.
 It's too much work.

-And in this post, I want to talk about how *tiSensible* is built with *CapacitorJS*.
+And in this post, I want to talk about *CapacitorJS* that powers *tiSensible*.

 # Why CapacitorJS?
 First, what is CapacitorJS?